Skip to navigation

 Lila: An Inquiry Into Morals by Robert M Pirsig

-1 OK, I make a tiny profit from my Land's End to John o'Groats book on the Kindle store, and I make a pittance from my Android, iPhone and iPad applications, but once the costs are deducted, it's only enough to buy me a couple of pints every now and then, so it's not exactly a steady income.
+1 OK, I make a tiny profit from my Land's End to John o'Groats book on the Kindle store, but once the costs are deducted, it's only enough to buy me a couple of pints every now and then, so it's not exactly a steady income.
 I've made a reasonable amount from selling articles that I've written while travelling, but they've all been of a technical nature, rather than travel writing, which is an important distinction.
 Instead, I earn my keep from more traditional means (which pay much more handsomely than writing ever could), and I leave the travel writing as a hobby – and I actually prefer it that way.
 I can write whatever I like, whenever I like, and to me that's more important than cash.
 I tend to give away my content to publishers rather than charge for it, as I'm more interested in seeing the results than the money, so I'm really not the right person to ask about getting rich from travel writing... but I am the right person to ask about enjoying it.